 Qualified applicants must be an active duty member of the Air Force and selection is made through a Tri-Service selection board.
 Our program selects new residents each year with an expected ratio of 2/3 HPSP / USUHS medical students and 1/3 active duty field officers.
 Medical student applicants are pre-selected for Radiology and must complete an internship prior to beginning their residency at the PGY-2 level.

-Our department provides both inpatient and outpatient imaging services in all modalities to patients eligible for care including Active Duty military, eligible dependents, VA patients and retirees.
-We provide and interpret radiographs, ultrasound, CT, and MRI, and provide both diagnostic and therapeutic services in Nuclear Medicine, as well as Interventional Radiology.
-We also provide teleradiology coverage for around 15 outside bases.
+Our department provides both inpatient and outpatient imaging services in all modalities to patients eligible for care, including active duty military, eligible dependents, VA patients and retirees.
+We provide and interpret radiographs, ultrasound, CT, MRI, and provide both diagnostic and therapeutic services in Nuclear Medicine, as well as Interventional Radiology.
+We also provide teleradiology coverage for approximately 15 outside bases.

 We currently have 11 full time board certified active duty Air Force staff radiologists and two civilian radiologists.
 Ten of our radiologists have subspecialty fellowship training in the areas of Neuroradiology, Breast Imaging, Abdominal Imaging, Musculoskeletal Imaging, Pediatric Radiology, Nuclear Medicine, Cardiothoracic Imaging and Interventional Radiology.

 We are constantly working to upgrade our equipment.
 We currently have a 256 slice CT scanner, a CT fluoro unit for guided procedures, 1.5T and 3T MRI magnets, brand new Nuclear Medicine equipment including PET / CT, SPECT / CT and two SPECT cameras, 3D ultrasound and digital radiography.